nm030/Interview/README.md

-## Folsom Labs Interview: Modeling Solar Modules
+## Interview:  Solar Modules
 ================
-In this exercise, you will implement some of the math used to model the energy output of a solar panel in python.
-You can find the instructions for this exercise here: http://folsom-labs.github.io/module-interview/
+YOu are emailed with PDF along with Instruction and task